mocatfrio/network-programming/ftp-server/ftp-server.md

 ## Description
 * There are a client and a server
-* Server has two main features, i.e. uploading documents and downloading documents
+* Server has two main features, i.e. upload a file and download a file

 ## Code Snippet
 1. Server